-Scholarships should be submitted first to your conference WM director who will send it to the union WM director, then the division WM director and finally to the GC WM director.
+Scholarships should be submitted first to your conference or mission WM director who will send it to the union WM director, then the division WM director and finally to the GC WM director.
 If you have no conference WM director send the application to your union WM director.
 If there is no conference or union WM director then send it directly to your division WM director.

 Applicants will be screened by a committee at the Women's Ministries office for your division and by the General Conference Women's Ministries Scholarship Committee.

 - Each recipient shall sign a "Commitment Statement," agreeing to uphold the standards of the Seventh-day Adventist Church and to use her education to further the mission of the Church.